Why is Kids Dentistry important?

 Frequently Asked Questions

-One should take their child to the dentist as soon as the first tooth erupts in their mouth, or right around the time your child turns one.
+You should take your child to the pediatric dentist as soon as the first tooth erupts in their mouth, or right around the time your child turns one.
 Book an appointment with an expert at your nearest Clove Dental Clinic for pediatric consultation.

-Most of the babies have a white coating on the tongue in the initial few weeks, which is completely normal.
+Most babies have a white coating on their tongue in the initial few weeks, which is completely normal.
 There is nothing wrong with their oral hygiene.

-- It is the basis for the development of jaw bones and muscles.
+- Milk teeth are the basis of the development of the jaw bones and muscles.

-- They provide the necessary shape of the mouth and room for permanent teeth to erupt
+- They provide the necessary shape of the mouth and room for permanent teeth to erupt.